ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on satire of constant distraction.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on the cycle of entertainment addiction.

 ---